frederic-perez/AmE-dictionary/list-of-short-names.md

 - __Kay__ In English-speaking countries, it is usually a feminine name, often a short form of Katherine or one of its variants; but it is also used as a first name in its own right, and also as a masculine name (for example in India, the Netherlands, and Sweden).
 - __Ken__ A masculine given name of Scottish / Scottish Gaelic origin.
 It is used either as a given name or as a short form of names with the letters “Ken” (like Kenneth, Kenan, Kendrick, Kendall, Kennedy, Mackenzie or Kenson).
 Ken is also a Japanese name which can have many different meanings depending on the kanji used.
 - __Kev__ A diminutive of the male given name Kevin.
+- __Kim__ Kim is a unisex given name.
+It is also used as a diminutive or nickname for names such as Kimber, Kimberly, Kimberley, Kimball and Kimiko.
+In Kenya, it is short for various male names such as Kimutai and Kimani.
+In Vietnam, it is also a unisex name.
 - __Lea__ The name Lea is a feminine given name with rich historical and cultural significance, primarily derived from the Hebrew name Leah.
 - __Lee__ Lee is a given name derived from the English surname Lee.
 Lee is also a hypocoristic form of the given names Ashley, Beverly, Kimberley, Leona, and Leslie.
 - __Len__ Len is a masculine given name, usually a short form (hypocorism) of Leonard.
 - __Leo__ Leo is a Latin given name.
 It is usually a masculine given name and it comes from the Latin word leo which in turns comes from the Greek word λέων meaning “lion.”
 It can also refer to the name Leonard or Leopold.
 - __Lex__ Lex is Greek in origin and is originally a diminutive of Alexander or Alexandra, which means “defender of men.”
 These days, Lex is a given name in its own right.
 It is a short and quippy name that not many on the playground will also have.
 - __Liz__ A women’s name of Hebrew origin, meaning “God’s Promise”.
 It is also a short form of Elizabeth, Elisabeth, Lisbeth, Lizanne, Liszbeth, Lizbeth, Lizabeth, Lyzbeth, Lisa, Lizette, and Alyssa.
+- __Max__ Max is a given name.
+For males, it is often short for Maximilian, Maxim, Maxwell, Maxfield, or Maximus in English; Maximos in Greek; or Maxime or Maxence in French.
+For females, it usually stands for Maxine.
 - __Meg__ Often a short form of Margaret, Megan, Megumi (Japanese), etc.
 - __Mel__ Abbreviated version of the given names Melvyn, Melvin, Melanie, Melika, Melhem, Melina, Melinda, Melody, Melissa, Melitta, Melchior, Melindro.
 - __Mia__ Mia is a female given name, originating as a hypocoristic of various unrelated names.
 It is usually derived from the name Maria and its variants (Miriam, Maryam, Mary), but it is reportedly also used as a hypocoristic of names such as Amalia, Amelia, Emilia, Emily or Maya.